Today we take a look at an image of an incredible spiral cloud formation with a description that the photo was taken in

 The Image is a Digital Creation.

-First, let’s take a look at the description and the photo being circulated:
+First, let’s take a look at the description and the photo which has circulated online for several years:

 “Cloud spiral in the sky.
 An Iridescent (Rainbow) Cloud in Himalaya.
 The phenomenon was observed early am 18 Oct 2009.”

-It should also be noted that the description of an iridescent rainbow often included with the photo does not matche the spiral cloud image.
+It should also be noted that the description of an iridescent rainbow often included with the photo does not match the spiral cloud image.
 There is no rainbow or iridescent effect in the fantasy image.

 The description above was apparently lifted from the real photo below, snapped by Oleg Bartunov, which is no less breathtaking.
 This photo includes the following description:

 “The phenomenon was observed early morning on October 18, 2009 on the path to Khumjung in the Himalayas.
 The mountain pictured is Thamserku (6623m).